Greece: 10 Day Itinerary Ideas

 4. Heraklion, Crete

-We then walked to the beautiful city waterfront where we saw its Venetian-era walls and fortress, as well as nearby volcano.
-We bought art from local painters, and had dinner at our hotel’s rooftop restaurant with the perfect view!
+Next, walk to the city waterfront to see its Venetian-era walls and fortress, as well as nearby volcano.
+Get some art from local painters, and have dinner at your hotel’s rooftop restaurant (it has a perfect view!)

 5. Heraklion, Crete